MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

 274) There are some critics on SQLModel.
 Some developers say that API couples with database due to SQLModel.
 It is considered to be a good practice to keep a service layer between DB transaction logic and API endpoint logic.
 API —> Service Layer —> DB Transaction.
 It is considered as a better practice to have Pydantic and SQLAlchemy separate.

+275) uv is package manager developed by the team of Ruff, which is a formatting tool.